slSeanWU/jazz_transformer/README.md

 An adapted Transformer-XL deep learning model that composes Jazz music  (lead sheets&mdash;_chord progression & melody_).

 Tensorflow implementation of the automatic music composition model presented in our paper:
- * Shih-Lun Wu and Yi-Hsuan Yang: **The Jazz Transformer on the Front Line: Exploring the Shortcomings of AI-composed Music through Quantitative Measures**, (To appear at) the 21st International Conference on Music Information Retrieval (ISMIR), 2020.
+ * **The Jazz Transformer on the Front Line: Exploring the Shortcomings of AI-composed Music through Quantitative Measures**
+   Shih-Lun Wu and Yi-Hsuan Yang
+   (To appear at) _The 21st International Society for Music Information Retrieval Conference_ (ISMIR), 2020.

 ## Usage Notes
 ### Prerequisites